When I first started managing my own money, I did everything manually.

 Additional Services

-With the 401k Fund Allocation, you can literally send a list of the funds your 401k (or 403b or HSA) offers and they will help you pick the options that fit best with your strategy.
+With the 401k Fund Allocation, you can send a list of the funds your 401k (or 403b or health savings accounts) offers and they will help you pick the options that fit best with your strategy.

 Lastly, saving for college can be daunting but they offer support that demystifies all the different college savings options available.

-A new feature that was rolled out in late-2018 is called Retirement Paycheck.
-It's only available if you are an advisory client, so it's not free, and I haven't used it first hand.
+Smart Withdrawal is only available if you are an advisory client, so it’s not free and I haven’t used it first hand.

 Since this is only available to advisory clients, this is in addition to working with a financial advisor who you can talk through these issues with anyway.

-Personal Capital is free.
+Empower Personal Dashboard is free.
 The website is free, the mobile app is free, and the tools are all included.

 It follows the “freemium” model where the tools are completely free but you can pay if you want tailored investment advice.
 You only pay a fee if you use their advisors and wealth management services.